“And here’s how I finish the soles.” Tom placed the unfinished boot upside down on the anvil and hammered the sole with a mallet.

 After she left, Tom sat on his stool and took a deep breath.
 That was close, he thought, almost too close.

 Maybe it was a mistake to let his family come here.
 He’d have to be more careful during the rest of their visit to make sure they didn’t get anywhere near a Chuck E. Cheese.
 If they found out about his double life then it would mean trouble for everyone.
 Nonetheless, he had a god-given gift and he was proud of it.
-He only wished he hadn’t hurt so many people during his run as Tommy Montana, the best Whack-A-Mole hustler this side of the Missisippi.
+He only wished he hadn’t hurt so many people during his run as Tommy Montana, the best Whack-A-Mole hustler this side of the Missisippi.“Wow,” said Emma, watching him pound away.
+“This is really cool, Uncle Tom.”

 Tom grinned at the thought of his legacy.
 Those naïve eight-year-olds never see him coming.